XremeProX97/XremeProX97/README.md

 ## Do you know how to make automated moderation systems?

 Yes, I know how to do that but to do so I need some APIs to do that job since I don't know how to do it manually.

+## Do you know how to create Ticketing systems?

+Yes, I know how to do that and I know how to make it advanced by linking it to the Airtable database so it can make it more...
+Helpful as well as beneficial to the moderation staff of your Discord server and whatnot.